General Terms & Conditions

 Article 12 – Publicity

-12.1 Unless agreed otherwise in writing, Cheqroom shall have the right to use any trademarks or other marks of Customer (including Customer’s corporate name) for marketing or promotion purposes, such as (but not limited hereto) client references on Cheqroom’s website, announcement of a new customer and sales presentations.
+12.1 Unless agreed otherwise in writing, Cheqroom shall have the right to use any trademarks or other marks of Customer (including Customer’s corporate name) for marketing or promotion purposes, such as (but not limited hereto) client references on Cheqroom’s Website, announcement of Customer as a new customer and sales presentations.

 Article 13 – Warranties